tanseersaji/hashnode_blogs/ck4o6z62s005uz1s1zi1ldo6f.md

 So that is all from my side, by following these subtle styles, your code will look a lot beautiful.
 Give it a shot and tell me how you feel about your code before and after applying these styles, in the comments below.

 Thanks

+Further Read:  The Six Commandments of Good Code: Write Code That Stands the Test of Time [https://www.toptal.com/software/six-commandments-of-good-code]